MigQP/AppMana-Test/README.md

 ### Bonus Features

  - Use the **ScreenView** and **MaterialScreen** components to easily add and edit screens to your user interface.
  - Use CineMachine to set up your cameras.
-The **Turntable Camera** game object in the **Space Holo Table** hierarchy is an example of an orbital control turn table.
  - Use UniRx to make your user interface reactive.
  - Use UniTask instead of coroutines for more control over your creative.